Interdisciplinary Business Management

 What can I do with this major?

-This major is appropriate for the student who wishes to postpone specialization, the student who wants to display a strong interest in the international dimensions of business, the pre-law student who wishes to take pre-legal training in business, or the entrepreneur who plans to organize and operate their own business.
+This major is appropriate for the student who wishes to postpone specialization, the student who wants to display a strong interest in the international dimensions of business, the business student who wishes to prepare for admission to law school, students pursuing an international career, or the student who wants to develop the entrepreneurial skills needed to start a business, work for someone else, or work in government or non-profit organizations.

 Who can I contact for more information?